Key Features of Recovering Data from NAS QNAP VS-4008U-RP Pro in a Home Context

 Yes, accidental deletion or user error can cause data loss in NAS QNAP VS-4008U-RP Pro devices, just like any other storage device.
 If a user accidentally deletes or overwrites important files, or if they incorrectly configure the NAS settings, it can lead to data loss.
 It is important to regularly backup data and take precautions to prevent accidental deletion or user errors.

-Although NAS VS-4008U-RP Pro can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VS-4008U-RP Pro can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view